trevsc28/Trevor-Personal-Projects/LinkedList/README.md

-# This is a handwritten Linked List class in Java.
+# Handwritten Linked List in Java

 Self Explanatory - to run, head to the Driver.java file.

+I also wrote this in High School.